-A set of color-coded Audio/Video System Cables are provided in the front overhead entertainment center cabinet for connection of your choice of DVD player, home theater system, or satellite receiver.
+An HDMI Cable is provided in a cabinet near the TV for connection of your choice of DVD player, home theater system, or satellite receiver.

-These cables are connected to the lounge TV and exterior entertainment center TV (if equipped).
+The cable is connected to the lounge TV and exterior entertainment center TV (if equipped).